Replacement Window FAQ’s

 What is ENERGY STAR ®—and what does it have to do with windows and doors?

 ENERGY STAR is a U.S. government program—administered by the Department of Energy and the Environmental Protection Agency with the cooperation of manufacturers—that’s designed to reduce the consumption of fossil fuels through the education of consumers.
 The program covers many different types of products.
 Windows and doors can only carry the ENERGY STAR label if they are tested by an independent laboratory through the NFRC program and meet specific, predetermined U-value ratings.
-By selecting ENERGY STAR products, you will reduce your energy costs and help make the environment cleaner.
+See the Anderson 200 series prices by selecting ENERGY STAR products, you will reduce your energy costs and help make the environment cleaner.

 What is the NFRC and what should I know about it?